AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 You can purchase both reserved instances and savings plans at the same time.
 However, reserved instances have a higher priority than savings plans when they are applied to pay-as-you-go instances.

+## Can I purchase SCUs if I have purchased savings plans?

+You can purchase both SCUs and savings plans at the same time.
+However, SCUs have a higher priority than savings plans when they are applied to pay-as-you-go instances.

 ## Do savings plans provide resource reservations?

 No, savings plans do not provide resource reservations.
 No resources are specified when you purchase savings plans.

+**Note:** To reserve resources when you have savings plans or reserved instances, you can purchase immediate capacity reservations.
+For more information, see [Overview of Immediate Capacity Reservation]().

 ## Do savings plans provide discounts for preemptible instances?